 A Seattle area nursing home recently made national news and it was good news for a change.
 As Seattle nursing home abuse attorneys know, when nursing homes make the news, it is often bad news about the abuse, poor care, and poor maintenance in nursing homes.
 The ABC news story focused on West Seattle’s Intergeneration Learning Center daycare that has been going strong for over 30 years and is located in the Providence Mount St. Vincent senior care facility.
-Daycare students ages 6 years old and younger interact with residents of the senior care facility on a daily basis bringing a unique joy and educational experience for the young and old.
+Daycare students ages 6 years old and younger interact with residents of the senior care facility daily bringing a unique joy and educational experience for the young and old.

 In 1991, the first daycare class of 12 children was established at the senior care facility.
-It is now a thriving daycare with a two-year wait list.
+It is now a thriving daycare with a two-year waitlist.
 The daycare’s model is to really involve the children into the lives of the nursing home residents.
 You will not find children locked away in classrooms in an area separate from the residents.
 Instead, you find them in different locations throughout the nursing home interacting with residents, playing music, socializing, and bonding throughout the day.

 Benefits to seniors